Day 1: Departure

 Day 5: Thyatira, Sardis, Philadelphia

 A stop will be made in Thyatira to view the ancient roadway and period columns en-route to Sardis.
 Sardis was berated by John for its facade of strength when in reality, it was weak (Rev. 3:1-6).
 Here coins were minted and the dyeing of wool originated.
 We'll visit the gymnasium and synagogue.
-Our next stop is nearby Philadelphia which was referred to as the "New Jerusalem" (Rev. 3:7-13) in the Book of Revelation.
+Our next stop is nearby Philadelphia from where we are challenged to “hold fast” and look forward to the coming of the "new Jerusalem" (Rev. 3:7-13) in the Book of Revelation.
 Not much is left of the city except for the ancient wall and the remains of a Byzantine basilica in the modern city of Alasehir.
 Our lodging for the next two nights will be in the charming seaside village of Kusadasi.

 Day 6: Ephesus